Redefining Frontline Therapy for Mantle Cell Lymphoma

 Transcript:

 The first question that comes [to mind] is, what is the role of autologous stem cell transplant?
 That’s still, to some degree, debatable.
 The TRIANGLE trial that was reported by the European Mantle Cell Lymphoma Network preliminarily suggests that autologous stem cell transplant may not be necessary in younger patients who are treated with an intensive induction [therapy] in combination with a BTK inhibitor, with maintenance of a BTK inhibitor and rituximab [Rituxan].
 There may be some patients who still benefit from an autologous stem cell transplant.
-There was an unexpected trend towards improved outcomes in [patients] with the higher risk version of mental cell lymphoma, which is contrary to what we would normally expect.
+There was an unexpected trend toward improved outcomes in [patients] with the higher-risk version of mantle cell lymphoma, which is contrary to what we would normally expect.
 Is there a role for stem cell transplant or not?
-For a subset of [patients] with high-risk mental cell lymphoma, potentially.
+For a subset of [patients] with high-risk mantle cell lymphoma, potentially.

 The question that follows is, what are the subsequent lines of therapy that we’re using?
-Is it possible that earlier use of CAR T cells or bispecific antibodies, for example, might be more appropriate than a super-intensive strategy that then makes a second-line therapy more difficult?
+Is it possible that earlier use of CAR [chimeric antigen receptor] T cells or bispecific antibodies, for example, might be more appropriate than a superintensive strategy that then makes a second-line therapy more difficult?
 They’re good questions for the future.

 Reference